-Off-season travel to Hawaii is when prices on hotels, flights and packages are sure to be reduced.
+Off-season travel to Hawaii is when prices on hotels, flights and packages are lower.
 But what other factors should you take into consideration?
 We’ve compiled information that should help you determine the best time to travel to Hawaii.
 With the season just around the corner, the time to plan is now.

 What Season is the Best Time to Travel to Hawaii?

 Seeing the snow outside, but still shivering inside?
 You might be thinking of getting away from it all.
 But is this the best time to travel to Hawaii?
 Often this may be the most expensive time of the year to fly to the Aloha State.
 But towards the end of winter travel prices to Hawaii tend to go down.
 But before you get too carried away at the prospect of lounging on sun-soothed beaches, make sure you have checked your facts before hopping on a plane.
 Here are some key factors to planning the perfect getaway to the Hawaiian Islands.

 The Busiest Time to Travel to Hawaii

 June to August are the busiest months of travel in Hawaii.
 This is when most families take their vacations in Hawaii.
 Prices soar during these months.
 So aim to book those flights before June gloom sets in.
 Plan a pre-graduation getaway at the end of May.
 Or do a back-to-school September trip with the kids.
 Either way, you want to keep your eyes out for deals April to June and September to November to maximize your savings.

 If you plan to visit at the end of April or the beginning of May, make sure you book your hotels early in advance.
 The final week of April is called “Golden Week” in Japan, as three national holidays are close together.
 Hawaii becomes a popular destination for Japanese tourists at this time, making rooms more scarce and expensive.
 Waikiki seems to get the brunt of this seasonal demand, but all the islands become hectic at this time.